 - Full of vegetables and bold flavor

-- Versatile - add in any other softening veggies
+- Versatile – add in any other veggies

-- It naturally provides nutrients including fiber, antioxidants, and protein
+- Naturally provides nutrients including fiber, antioxidants, and protein

 Ingredients and Substitutions